Overview

 Gleam

-Operators in Gleam as not generic over Int and Float so there are separate symbols for Int and Float operations.
+Operators in Gleam are not generic over Int and Float so there are separate symbols for Int and Float operations.
 For example, + adds integers together whilst +. adds floats together.
 The pattern of the additional . extends to the other common operators.

 Additionally, underscores can be added to both integers and floats for clarity.